 MHDO applies the CMS/ResDAC filter to all data in the APCD including, commercial, Medicare and MaineCare data to redact claim lines containing SUD-related codes prior to releasing MHDO APCD data to authorized MHDO data users; which means we have removed any claim lines that have a code that is included on the redaction list.
 We leave any portion of a claim that doesn’t include one of these codes.
 This SUD-related data is stored in its own protected database and may be available to authorized MHDO data users under the terms and conditions of payment, health care operations and other health care related activities.

-The NORC Data Enclave complies with the following federal compliance guidance:
+The NORC Data Enclave complies with the following federal guidance for Information Technology Systems:

 The NORC Data Enclave IT Security Plan is fully compliant with the Federal Information Security Management Act, provisions of mandatory Federal Information Processing Standards (FIPS), and meets all of NIST’s IT, data, system and physical security requirements.
 In addition to internal NORC confidentiality and ethics statements, all NORC Data Enclave employees must sign project specific Nondisclosure Agreements as specified in Commerce Acquisition Regulation (CAR) 1352.209-72, Restrictions against Disclosures.
-NORC is in compliance with DOC IT Security Program Policy, section 4.5 and the NIST IT Security Management Handbook, including section 8.3 regarding policy on rules of behavior.
+NORC complies with the NIST IT Security Management Handbook, including section 8.3 regarding policy on rules of behavior.
 The NIST Policy on IT Resources Access and Use must be followed for rules of behavior for this system.
-The NORC Data Enclave is subject to the DOC IT Security Program Policy and Minimum Implementation Standards along with the IT security laws and federal regulations including:
+The NORC Data Enclave is subject to Minimum Implementation Standards along with the IT security laws and federal regulations set forth in: